shunjie-t/LoginApplication/README.md

 # Login Application
-This appplication is created with Spring Boot as the backend, it utilizes REST API to fetch users information for authenticating and logging in users.
-The Frontend uses React and it is available in English and Chinese language.
+This application is created with Spring Boot as the backend, it utilizes REST API to fetch users information for authenticating and logging in users.
+The Frontend uses React and it is available in 2 languages.

 ## Software dependencies
 The following softwares has to be installed for this application to launch.